WICG/attribution-reporting-api/README.md

 Attribute cross-site click-through or view-through conversions with reports at a per-event level.
 See details in the [Explainer: event-level reports](https://github.com/WICG/conversion-measurement-api/blob/main/EVENT.md).

-Implementation status: `latest version not implemented yet, under development in Chrome`
+Implementation status: `Latest version not implemented yet, under development in Chrome`

 ### Aggregatable reports (clicks and views)